rodmoioliveira/collatz/README.md

 ```
 collatz --help

-Prints the hailstone sequence of a NUMBER
+Prints the hailstone sequence of a number

 Usage: collatz <NUMBER>